Jesse Haines

-Jesse Joseph Haines (July 22, 1893 – August 5, 1978), nicknamed "Pop", was a right-handed pitcher in for the Cincinnati Reds and St. Louis Cardinals of Major League Baseball (MLB).
+Jesse Joseph Haines (July 22, 1893 – August 5, 1978), nicknamed "Pop", was an American professional baseball pitcher for the Cincinnati Reds and St. Louis Cardinals of Major League Baseball (MLB).
 After a lengthy stint in minor league baseball, he played briefly in 1918, then from 1920 to 1937.
 He spent nearly his entire major league career with the Cardinals.
 Haines pitched on three World Series championship teams.
 Though he had a kind personality off the field, Haines was known as a fiery competitor during games.

 After retiring in 1937 with a 210–158 win–loss record, Haines was a coach with the Brooklyn Dodgers in 1938.
 He left baseball after that season and returned to his native Ohio.
 He was elected to the Baseball Hall of Fame in 1970.
-However, his election was not without controversy, as the Veterans Committee included former teammates of Haines, resulting in charges of cronyism against the Veterans Committee.
 In 2014, he was inducted into the St. Louis Cardinals Hall of Fame Museum.
 He ranks second in franchise history in shutouts.

 Early life

 Haines was born in Clayton, Ohio, but he grew up in nearby Phillipsburg, where he attended local schools.
 His father Elias worked as an auctioneer.
 Haines wanted to play baseball for the local team in Phillipsburg.
 His parents did not approve of him playing baseball on Sundays, so Haines used to sneak away, hiding his uniform in a corn crib and changing clothes in a cornfield.
 He left town to play semipro baseball in Dayton in 1912.
 Soon thereafter, he was signed to play for a minor league team in Dayton.

-Spending several seasons in minor league baseball, Haines also pitched for teams in Saginaw, Fort Wayne, Springfield, Topeka and Tulsa.
+Spending several seasons in minor league baseball, Haines also pitched for teams in Saginaw, Fort Wayne, Springfield (Springfield Reapers), Topeka and Tulsa.
 He had played briefly in the major leagues with the Cincinnati Reds in 1918, but he returned to the minor leagues.
 Across his minor league career, he compiled a 107–61 record and 1.93 ERA over 187 games.

 Branch Rickey of the St. Louis Cardinals noticed Haines while he was pitching in Kansas City, but the team was struggling with money.
 He convinced a group of the team's stockholders to take out a $10,000 loan for the purchase of Haines's contract.

 During his minor league days, Haines married Carrie M. Weidner.
 They had one child.